lvalics/n8n-nodes-heygen/README.md

 ## Usage

 To use this node, you'll need a HeyGen API key.
-You can obtain one from your [HeyGen developer account](https://developers.heygen.com/).
+You can obtain one from your [HeyGen developer account](https://app.heygen.com/).

 ### Authentication

 1. Create credentials for the HeyGen node
-2. Enter your API key from HeyGen's developer portal
+2. Enter your API key from HeyGen's dashboard
 3. Save your credentials

 ### Node Configuration